ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the translation server is a configuration file.
 The latter shall contain the necessary information for loading the models, and running the server.
 The configuration file content is covered in section [Configuration file](#server-config-file) below.
 Once the translation server is started there is still a way to change some of its run-time parameters.
 The latter can be done with a server console explained in the [Server console](#server-console) section below.
 In addition, for information on the LM, TM and RM model file formats see the [Input file formats](#input-file-formats)

 #### Server config file

-In order to start the server one must have a valid configuration file for it.
+In order to start the server, one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the translation server.
+A template configuration file is given by: `[Project-Folder]/cfg/server.cfg`, the following example configuration files are also available:
+- `[Project-Folder]/demo/no-tls/configs/server.1.cfg`
+- `[Project-Folder]/demo/no-tls/configs/server.2.cfg`
+- `[Project-Folder]/demo/no-tls/configs/server.3.cfg`
+- `[Project-Folder]/demo/no-tls/configs/server.4.cfg`
+- `[Project-Folder]/demo/tls/configs/server-no-tls.cfg`
+- `[Project-Folder]/demo/tls/configs/server-tls.cfg`

-Among other things, this config file specifies the location of the language, translation and reordering models, the number of translation threads, and the WebSocket port through which the server will accept requests.
-A template configuration file is: `[Project-Folder]/cfg/server.cfg`.
-The content of this file is self explanatory and contains a significant amount of comments.
+Among other things, the config file specifies the location of the language, translation and reordering models, the number of translation threads, and the WebSocket port through which the server will accept requests.

 When run with a properly formed configuration file, **bpbd-server** gives the following output.
 Note the `-d info1` option ensuring additional information output during loading the models.

 ```
-$ bpbd-server -c ../data/default-1-3.000.000.cfg -d info1
+$ bpbd-server -c ../demo/tls/configs/server-no-tls.cfg -d info1
 <...>
 USAGE: The requested debug level is: 'INFO1', the maximum build level is 'INFO3' the set level is 'INFO1'
 USAGE: Loading the server configuration option from: ../data/default-1-10.000.cfg